 Professor Adam Shoemaker

-Professor Adam Shoemaker is Vice Chancellor of Southern Cross University.
-He is one of Australia's leading researchers in the area of Indigenous literature and culture.
+Professor Adam Shoemaker, Vice Chancellor of Southern Cross University, will open the conference and welcome us to the University.
+Professor Shoemaker is one of Australia's leading researchers in the area of Indigenous literature and culture.
 A former Commonwealth Scholar, Professor Shoemaker is the author or editor of nine books in the field of Indigenous literature and culture, and is also widely published in the areas of international and digital education; race relations; and cultural studies.

 Professor Mike Osborne